Mohdjey123/collatz-quest/README.md

 ## 🙏 Acknowledgments

 - Chart.js for visualization
+- GitHub Gist for real-time data storage
+- GitHub Actions for automated updates
-- The mathematical community for ongoing research into the Collatz Conjecture
+- The mathematical community for ongoing research
 - All contributors to this exploration

 ---

-<p align="center">Made with ❤️ by the mathematics community</p>